Harp Star: Background

 Harp Star is a bay filly with a small white star and white socks on her hind legs bred in Japan by Northern Farm.
 She is from the fourth crop of foals sired by Deep Impact who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna and Kizuna.
-Harp Star's dam Historic Star was unraced daughter of the Japan Cup winner Falbrav and the broodmare Vega, who won the Oka Sho and Yusun Himba in 1993.
+Harp Star's dam Historic Star was unraced daughter of the Japan Cup winner Falbrav and the broodmare Vega, who won the Oka Sho and Yushun Himba in 1993.
 Vega was a descendant of the American mare Nellie Morse, making her a distant relative of the 1976 Kentucky Derby winner Bold Forbes and multi-millionaire racehorse and sire Bet Twice.

 During her racing career, Harp Star has been owned by the U Carrot Farm and trained by Hiroyoshi Matsuda.
 She has been ridden in all of her races by Yuga Kawada.